maxdotio/mighty-batch/README.md

 Usage: index [options]

 Options:
   -t, --threads <number>     Number of CPU threads to use.
 This is also the number of processes that will run (one per thread). (default: 2)
-  -w, --workers <number>   Number of asyncronous workers to use per thread process. (default: 2) -h, --host <string>      The address of the server where requests will be sent. (default: "localhost") -H, --hosts <string>     A comma separated list of hosts where requests will be sent. (default: null) -x, --max <number>       The maximum number of objects to send to the server. (default: 0) -j, --json <string>      The filename of a JSON list of objects. (default: null) -s, --sitemap <string>   The sitemap.xml file location. (default: null) -p, --property <string>  The JSON property to convert. (default: null) --help                   display help for command
+  -w, --workers <number>     Number of asyncronous workers to use per thread process. (default: 2) -h, --host <string>        The address of the server where requests will be sent. (default: "localhost") -H, --hosts <string>       A comma separated list of hosts where requests will be sent. (default: null) -x, --max <number>         The maximum number of objects to send to the server. (default: all) -j, --json <string>        The filename of a JSON list of objects. (default: null) -l, --jsonl <string>       The filename of a JSON lines list of objects. (default: null) -f, --files <string>       The path to the JSON files. (default: null) -s, --sitemap <string>     The sitemap.xml file location. (default: null) -p, --property <string>    The JSON property to convert. (default: null) -m, --method <string>      GET (default) or POST (default: "GET") --embeddings                (default: false) --sentence-transformers     (default: false) --question-answering        (default: false) --sequence-classification   (default: false) --token-classification      (default: false) --visual                    (default: false)
+  --help                     display help for command
 ```

+# JSON and JSONL

+Mighty-batch can process both JSON and JSONL files.
+Specify the `--property` for which data in the JSON object should be sent to Mighty.

+# Files

+If you have more than one JSON file, specify a path containing the JSON files, and all the files in that path will be processed.  sent to Mighty for processing.
+Just like JSON, you need to specify the `--property` for which data in the JSON object should be sent to Mighty.

 # Sitemap